NicolasHug/Surprise/doc/source/getting_started.rst

     :lines: 16

-Now that :class:`GridSearch <surprise.evaluate.GridSearch>` instance is ready, we want to evaluate it on the the data, so first we prepare our data as and then we call the evaluate method of
+Now that :class:`GridSearch <surprise.evaluate.GridSearch>` instance is ready, we can evaluate the algorithm on any data with the :meth:`GridSearch.evaluate()<surprise.evaluate.GridSearch.evaluate>` method, exactly like with the regular
-:class:`GridSearch <surprise.evaluate.GridSearch>`:
+:func:`evaluate() <surprise.evaluate.evaluate>` function:

 .. literalinclude:: ../../examples/grid_search_usage.py
     :caption: From file ``examples/grid_search_usage.py``